kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/bluetooth-nrf51822.md

 All data sources accept the [common naming and description](/docs/readme/datasources/datasources/#naming-and-describing-datasources) options.

 ### Device selection

 {{<configopt device "/path/to/serial/device">}}
 The nRF 518222 devices appear as USB serial devices, and serial devices can not be auto-discovered.

 You *must* provide the path to the serial device associated with the nRF 51822 sniffer.
 {{</configopt>}}

+{{<configopt baudrate "serial baudrate">}}
+The Adafruit nrf51822 defaults to 460800; other devices may use different baudrates.
+Use the `baudrate` option to set the serial port speed.
+{{</configopt>}}